People with a strong mindset handle obstacles in a very different way than other people.

 I’ll be the first one to admit the mindset described by the Seals doesn’t come naturally to me.

-Thankfully, working with a coach has helped me to identify where the strengths of perfectionism begin to hold me back from greater success.
+Thankfully, working with a coach has helped me to identify where the strengths of perfectionism begin to hold me back.

 “Blessed are the flexible for they will never be bent out of shape.” –Zen Proverb